getwilds/wilds-docker-library/awscli/README.md

 These Docker images are built from Ubuntu Noble (24.04 LTS) base image and include:

 - AWS CLI v2.27.49 (pinned version) or latest: Command-line interface for Amazon Web Services
+- samtools v1.19.2: For BAM/SAM file manipulation and filtering
 - curl: For downloading AWS CLI installer
 - unzip: For extracting AWS CLI installer
 - ca-certificates: For secure HTTPS connections

-The images are designed to be minimal and focused on providing AWS CLI functionality for accessing **public cloud datasets**.
-This image is primarily intended for downloading publicly available bioinformatics datasets without requiring AWS credentials.
+The images are designed to be minimal and focused on providing AWS CLI functionality for accessing **public cloud datasets**, with additional samtools support for BAM file processing.
+This image is primarily intended for downloading publicly available bioinformatics datasets and performing basic filtering operations without requiring AWS credentials.

 ## Usage